Princess Elisabeth Marie of Bavaria

-Birth and family
+Early life

-Elisabeth was born in Munich, Bavaria, the first child of Prince Leopold of Bavaria and his wife, Archduchess Gisela of Austria, a daughter of Austrian Emperor Franz Joseph I and Empress Elisabeth of Austria.
+Elisabeth was born in Munich, Bavaria on 8 January 1874, as a member of the House of Wittelsbach, reigning family of the Kingdom of Bavaria.
+She was first child of Prince Leopold of Bavaria and his wife, Archduchess Gisela of Austria.
 She had one younger sister, Princess Auguste Maria of Bavaria, and two younger brothers, Prince Georg and Prince Konrad of Bavaria.

+Her paternal grandparents were Luitpold, Prince Regent of Bavaria, the de facto ruler of Bavaria from 1886 to 1912, as regent for his nephews, King Ludwig II and King Otto, and Archduchess Auguste Ferdinande of Austria.
+Her maternal grandparents were Austrian Emperor Franz Joseph I and Empress Elisabeth of Austria.

+Personal life

-She married, 2 November 1893, at Genoa, Italy, Otto Ludwig Philipp von Seefried auf Buttenheim, Freiherr zu Hagenbach (26 September 1870 in Bamberg – 5 September 1951 at Stiebar Palace in Gresten).
+On 2 November 1893 at Genoa, Italy, she married Otto Ludwig Philipp von Seefried auf Buttenheim, Freiherr zu Hagenbach (1870–1951), the only son of Ludwig von Seefried auf Buttenheim, Freiherr von Hagenbach (1846-1902) and his wife, Emilie von Schmaltz (1849-1921).
 Elisabeth and Otto eloped and married secretly, as they knew they would never be officially permitted to marry.
 Not only was Otto of much lower rank than Elisabeth, he was also a Protestant.
-In a letter announcing the marriage to his new parents-in-law, Otto stated that he and Elisabeth were so determined not to be parted that they had felt forced to choose between elopement and mutual suicide.
+In a letter announcing the marriage to his new parents-in-law, Otto stated that he and Elisabeth were so determined not to be parted that they had felt forced to choose between elopement and a mutual suicide.

 Elisabeth's father, and especially her paternal grandfather, Luitpold, Prince Regent of Bavaria, were incensed upon being presented with this fait accompli.
 It took years for Elisabeth's relationship with her father to recover; their reconciliation was mostly due to the efforts of her mother, Gisela, and maternal grandfather, Emperor Franz Joseph.
 Both of the latter gave the couple their blessing after the marriage was announced, and Franz Joseph presented them with a palace near Vienna.
 He also appointed Otto a lieutenant of the 1st Regiment of Infantry at Troppau and raised him to the rank of Count in 1904.
 At the time of the elopement, Franz Joseph had written to his wife that while he was not happy about the marriage, he felt that Elisabeth had shown courage and strength of character.

 The marriage proved to be a very happy one, and the couple had five children; the first, Gisela, died as a baby.
 In 1908, Count Seefried auf Buttenheim inherited Castle Buttenheim in Gresten, Lower Austria, which has remained the family seat to the present day.

-She died aged 83 in 1957, and was buried at the cemetery in Gresten.